jainnielyn/100-days-of-code/r2-log.md

 Implemented code changes to all the activites I had (different categories).
 After watching the Udacity walkthrough, I learned I could also use **get** for ArrayLists, instead of getItemAtPosition and typecasting the return value to Word.
 Kept both expressions in my code as a reminder.

 ### R1D7
 Tried out Android Studio's auto-generated toString() method for the Word class.
+Keyboard shortcut: `Alt + Insert`

 Learned about async callbacks, went back to the mini audio player to display a Toast message after audio is finished playing.
 Spent a little time wondering why it wasn't working, realized had to include `show` to display message.
 `Toast.makeText(this, "Song finished playing!", Toast.LENGTH_SHORT).show();`